Beef, Bacon and Beer Stew Recipe- A Great Winter Meal!

 - ½ lb of bacon, roughly chopped

-- 1 large bottle (half quart) of dark beer - think porter or stout (Guinness of darker ale
+- 1 large bottle (half quart) of dark beer - think porter or stout (Guinness), or any kind of darker ale

 - 1 cup of beef stock